ReymondDeveloper/Solar-drying-system/README.md

 </div>

 > [!NOTE]
-> Follow this setup properly to use the system as expected.
+> Follow the setup properly to use the system as expected.

+## Setup

 Open a terminal - `Shortcut key:` Ctrl + `